Andrew-Costa-10114/talisman-ai/talisman_ai/user_miner/README.md

 # User Miner Module

 The user miner is the core component that orchestrates the post processing pipeline: **scrape → analyze → submit**.
-It runs continuously in a background thread, fetching posts from X/Twitter, analyzing them for subnet relevance and sentiment, and submitting high-quality posts to the coordination API.
+It runs continuously in a background thread, fetching posts from X/Twitter, analyzing them for subnet relevance and sentiment, and submitting high-quality posts to the coordination API v2.

 ## Overview

-The miner follows a simple but effective pipeline:
+The miner follows a **block-based approach** aligned with API v2's rate limiting system:

+1. **Wait** for new block window (every 100 blocks, ~20 minutes)
-1. **Scrape** posts from X/Twitter API using configurable keywords
+2. **Scrape** exactly 5 posts from X/Twitter API (matches API rate limit)
-2. **Analyze** each post for subnet relevance and sentiment using LLM-based analysis
+3. **Analyze** each post for subnet relevance and sentiment using LLM-based analysis
-3. **Score** posts using a weighted combination of relevance, value, and recency
+4. **Score** posts using a weighted combination of relevance, value, and recency
-4. **Submit** analyzed posts to the API server for validation
+5. **Submit** all analyzed posts to the API v2 server (`/v2/submit`)

-The miner runs in a single background thread for simplicity and reliability, continuously processing posts until reaching the configured limit or being stopped.
+The miner runs in a single background thread for simplicity and reliability.
+It synchronizes with the API's block number to ensure accurate window alignment and respects server-side rate limits.

 ## Architecture